gferhpc/supercomputing.tue.nl/pages/documentation/software/modules/index.md

-# Modules available in the HPC Umbrella Cluster
+# Modules available in the TU/e Umbrella HPC cluster

-Available modules in the HPC Umbrella Cluster are build from source or binaries and are installed in a central location, available to all nodes (including the login nodes) in the HPC Umbella Cluster.
+Available modules in the TU/e Umbrella HPC cluster are build from source or binaries and are installed in a central location, available to all nodes (including the login nodes) in the HPC Umbella Cluster.

 The following modules are allready available, on request new ones can be added.